magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/UnityEngine.XR.MagicLeap.MagicLeapCamera.md

 ### StereoConvergencePoint {#transform-stereoconvergencepoint}

-Getter/Setter for the stereo convergence point
+Getter/Setter for the stereo convergence point.

 ```csharp